 Disability isn’t equal to incapability and abnormality.
-Because of their individual impairment, people with disabilities usually become left out in society.
-Sadly, not all people who acknowledge the disability community little on respecting them.
+Because of their impairment, people with disabilities usually become left out of society.
+Sadly, not all people who acknowledge the disability community know little about respecting them.
 Worse, many people are being ableist, either purposefully or not, due to their lack of disability awareness and education.

-As a mere individual, here are five tips on how you can show your respect to people with disabilities that you may encounter in your everyday life:
+As an individual, here are five tips on how you can show your respect to people with disabilities that you may encounter in your everyday life:

 Treat Them As Humans, Not For Their Disability

 Individuals with disabilities are often treated differently.
 However, every person with a disability deserves to be treated with respect.
-This is not because they have a disability that you don’t possess, but because they’re no different than you.
+This is not because they have a disability you don’t possess but because they’re no different from you.
 Also, displaying agitation and special treatment is disrespectful to them, not the other way around.

-Simply put, one’s disability doesn’t define who they entirely are.
-If you’re speaking to a person with a disability, just be yourself and show respect!
+Simply put, one’s disability doesn’t define who one entirely is.
+If speaking to someone with a disability, just be yourself and show respect!

 Never Look And Talk Down As A Sign Of Pity

-Moreover, many people talk to individuals with disabilities as if they’re babies or kneel when talking to them.
+Moreover, many people talk to individuals with disabilities as babies or kneel when talking to them.
 As much as possible, talk to them at eye level to keep them from feeling inferior.
-Sitting on a table or chair to reduce any physical differences will also do.
+Sitting on a table or chair to reduce physical differences will also do.

 Reconsider Your Language Choices & Don’t use the R-word!